Windows 10/11: Add Certification Authority and Assign Certificates

 - Confirm with OK

-For all Cloud Customers, the Certificates needs to be imported on your hosted server.
+For all cloud customers, the certificates needs to be imported on your hosted server.
 Please get in touch with our technical support.

-Restart IIS
+Restart Services

 - Run PowerShell with elevated privileges